 Board of Education Administration:

-• To prepare the agenda and take the minutes for the Board of Education and the sub committee meetings.
+• To prepare the agenda and take the minutes for the Board of Education committee meetings.

 • Making arrangements for travel, reservations of rooms for meetings, and hospitality for visitors.

-• To maintain and update the Schools’ database.
+• To maintain and update the databases as needed

 • To undertake the administrative tasks involved in running training programmes and courses to support schools in the Diocese.